 The ISLA Gift has come so far since we first launched.
 Just a few weeks ago, one of our first winners – now a final-year student – emailed myself and his ISLA mentor to share he’d secured his dream graduate role at Goldman Sachs.
 Not only is it precious that our students feel led to keep in touch, but knowing the impact the award has for them years down the line is so wonderful.

-The fantastic response to last year’s crowdfunding appeal secured enough funding to run the initiative for three years.
-Any additional support we can secure will help to build and strengthen the impact of the award beyond this period, particularly with regard to the opportunities available for those in this underrepresented group involved with our outreach/widening participation work in Croydon.
+Any additional support we can secure will help to build and strengthen the impact of the award, particularly with regard to the opportunities available for those in this underrepresented group involved with our outreach/widening participation work in Croydon.
 If you would like to add your support, you can make a gift via the College’s online donation page by selecting ‘Other’ from the drop-down list of funds and adding ‘ISLA Gift’ to the comments box.